 Finally you have finished writing your book.
 Now your publisher asks who is doing your book index.
 Of course you can hire an indexer, or you can create the index yourself.
-Sometimes creating the back of your book index is much easier than you think … That is my case today.
+Sometimes creating the back of your book index is much easier than you think, and that is what i am going to explain in this article.

-I have a historic book that has many names, and i want to create the back-of-book index for this book containing only names.
-You can download the book from this link to check it:
+Below is a historic book that has many names, and i want to create a names back-of-book index for this book.
+You can preview or download the PDF book from here to check it:

 Believe it or not; i have indexed all names in that book just in 10 minutes.
 The names in my book are all written in bold font, so with the help of the book indexing tool PDF Index Generator; i have commanded it to index any text in the book that has bold font.
 In short here are the steps that i have followed: